malika16/restaurant-picker-app/restaurant-picker-frontend/README.md

     ### npm start

     This will start the development server, and the Restaurant Picker App will be accessible in your web browser at http://localhost:3000.

+    ## Features

+1. Create a Session: The app allows a user to create a session, becoming the initiator.
+A session Id will be generated at backend and is used abstractly in the front end code.

+2. Join a Session: Initiators can invite others to join the session.

+3. Submit a Restaurant: Once in a session, users can submit their restaurant of choice.

+4. View Submitted Restaurants: All users within the session can view the list of submitted restaurants.
+Backend api is used to fetch all restaurants added against the same session id

+5. End a Session: The session initiator can end the session, which triggers the random selection of a restaurant from the submitted list.